Switzerland reports first Covid-19-related child fatality

-A young child has died from the consequences of a coronavirus infection, in the first case of its kind in Switzerland, the authorities have announced.
+A young child has died from the possible consequences of a coronavirus infection, in the first case of its kind in Switzerland, the authorities have announced.
+Investigations into the case are ongoing.

 The news was confirmed by Stefan Kuster, head of the infectious diseases department at the Federal Office of Public Health, at a press conference in the Swiss capital Bern on Friday.

-The infant, whose exact age has not been given, became infected abroad.
+The infant, whose parents live in canton Aargau, became infected abroad.
 The case is being investigated, Kuster said.
-The child died in the University Hospital Zurich after being repatriated, but the parents lived in canton Aargau.
 No further information was given.

-Kuster also said that two children had become infected with the virus in Basel and that around 70 people had been put into quarantine as a result.
+Kuster also said that two children had become infected with the coronavirus in Basel and that around 70 people had been put into quarantine as a result.
 Canton Basel City added in a statementexternal link that the two were brother and sister and had been attending primary school and Kindergarten in the west of the city.
 Those now quarantined included members of their family, as well as classmates and the children's two teachers.
 It is not yet known how the siblings came to be infected.

 Overall on Friday there were two reported deaths as a result of the coronavirus and 32 new infections.
 There has been a rise across the week: on Thursday the number was 20 and on Wednesday and Tuesday, 15.